PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 former execution totals.
 Focused, related-owner, core, and TensorFlow-import- blocked suites pass.
 Characterize the neighboring terminal affine/concat/split sequence before the next extraction.

+The terminal affine/concat/split sequence is now characterized without production changes.
+It has eleven straight-line calls, two zero-argument outer invocations, six layout-aware argument contracts, and no callback, diagnostics, option, control-flow, or local-state dependency.
+Every target has an existing module owner.
+Focused tests freeze the complete order and both distinct terminal neighbors.
+The eventual phase should use a frozen ModelIR/ layout context and eleven stable IDs with direct imports only.